Jordy-VL/jordy-vl.github.io/pages/blog.md

 ### Bonus: IA use cases library

-This final book section provides a treasure trove of new and budding ideas for automation in different functions of [business]{.underline}: finance, procurement, HR, legal, marketing, sales, ...; and [industry]{.underline}: medical and life sciences, banking, government sector, telecommunications, insurance, ....
+This final book section provides a treasure trove of new and budding ideas for automation in different functions of <ins>business</ins>: finance, procurement, HR, legal, marketing, sales, ...; and
+<ins>industry</ins>: medical and life sciences, banking, government
+sector, telecommunications, insurance, ....
 For each use case, it explains the end-to-end process and which capabilities (from Part 2) are required to actionably automate it.